JGSphaela/PyVAR3/README.md

 ## Progress

-Connection, data retrieve is complete.
-Now working on plot and create fundamental tests.
+Connection, data retrieve and 2-way sweep is complete.
+Now working on 3-way sweep.

+Need to solve the problem that _current measuring strat is too slow_.

 Will work on GUI after sweep function completed.